How to make a complaint

 Step 2: Lodging a grievance (formal complaint)

-If you have raised a complaint as outlined above, and believe it hasn’t been resolved, you can submit a written grievance using the Grievance Lodgement form (pdf, 0.09 mb).
+If you've raised a complaint as outlined above, and believe it hasn’t been resolved, you can submit a written grievance using the Grievance Lodgement form (pdf, 0.09 mb).

 You may want to get some support and advice from your student association in preparing a written grievance.
 Student advocacy and support is available from your student association.
 This advice is confidential and independent of the University.